-DISYS Named To SIA’s 2019 Largest Staffing Firms List
+DISYS Named to SIA’s 2019 Largest Staffing Firms List

-Now in its 25th year, Digital Information Systems LLC increases market through growth & strategic acquisition strategy
+Now in its 25th year, Digital Intelligence Systems LLC increases market through growth & strategic acquisition strategy

 /EIN News/ -- MCLEAN, Va., Aug.
 08, 2019 (GLOBE NEWSWIRE) -- Digital Intelligence Systems, LLC (DISYS) has been named to SIA’s 2019 list of Largest Staffing Firms in the United States.